On “Provide the answer” tests (the vast majority of tests you’ve taken thus far in school):

 - 50% of your score depends on subject knowledge and 50% on test taking strategies;

-- you DO NOT need to answer every question on the test to score well (in fact, most students will score much higher by deliberately skipping the most difficult questions).
+- you DO NOT need to answer every question on the test to score well (in fact, most students will score much higher by deliberately avoiding the most difficult questions).

 On standardized tests, get all the “easy points” on the scoreboard right away.
 Do the easy questions first, and skip the worst for last (or not at all).
-If you don’t get around to the really tough questions, you’ll still have earned the highest possible score you were capable of that day.
+If you don’t get around to the really tough questions, you’ll still have earned the highest possible score you were capable of that day, without the risk of wasting valuable time and energy on impossibly difficult, unproductive questions.

 And that, of course, is what it’s all about!